carpentries-lab/metagenomics-shell/_episodes/04-redirection.md

 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
 >
-> 2. Search for the sequence `AAGTT` in both FASTQ files.
+> 2. Search for the sequence `AAGTT` in all FASTQ files.
 > Have your search return all matching lines and the name (or identifier) for each sequence
 > that contains a match.
 >